 4. Herbs are expensive when purchased fresh.

-Have you ever noticed pricey fresh herbs are?
-You can grow your own for just pennies, and use them in salads, marinades, seasonings, or even sell them or dry them.
+Have you noticed pricey fresh herbs are?
+You can grow your own for just pennies, and use them in salads, marinades, seasonings, or even preserve them with dehydration.
+Herbs are great for containers on the patio, where it’s easy to simply snip off what you need.
+Some even make great landscape plants.
+Rosemary is a perennial bush that withstands dry conditions happily; creeping thyme is a great (and flavorful!) ground cover.

 5. The garden provides exercise and community.